maestro-server/webdocs/docs/developer/architecture/index.rst

 Architecture
 ====================

-This section show a advanced configurations for each micro service.
+This section shows a advanced configurations for each micro service.

     **Constainerazed system:**
-    Made with containers in mind, Maestro Server is deployed with Docker.
+    Made with containers in mind, Maestro Server are deployed with Docker.

-    **Micro service arch:**
-    Created with micro services in mind, each service has your responsability.

-Services relation, each service communicate by `rest` (http) calls.
+The services uses `rest` (http) calls to communicate between then.

 .. image:: ../../_static/screen/arch_1.png
    :alt: Maestro Server - Architecture overview